jimmurphyiv/sql-2-afternoon/README.md

 1. Copy, paste, and run the SQL code from the summary.
 2. Delete all `'bronze'` entries from the table.
+-delete from practice_delete where type = 'bronze';

 3. Delete all `'silver'` entries from the table.
+-delete from practice_delete where type = 'silver';

-4. Delete all entries whose value is equal to `150`.
+4. Delete all entries whose value is equal to `150`. delete from practice_delete where value = '150';

 ### Solution